atk4/core/docs/container.rst

     Method will return the object.
 Will throw exception if child with same name already exist.

-.. php:method:: removeElement($short_name)
+.. php:method:: removeElement($shortName)

     Will remove element from $elements.
-You can pass either short_name or the object itself.
+You can pass either shortName or the object itself.
 This will be called if :php:meth:`TrackableTrait::destroy` is called.